trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

     of rollups.
 The PVM is able to produce proofs enforcing this truth.
     This ability is used during the final step of refutation games.
 -  **Inbox**: A sequence of messages from layer 1 to smart rollups.
-    The contents of the inbox is determined by the consensus of the Tezos protocol.
+    The contents of the inbox are determined by the consensus of the Tezos protocol.
 -  **Outbox**: A sequence of messages from a smart rollup to layer 1.
 Messages are smart contract calls, potentially containing